 The Wall Street Journal article shares different opinions about NPS and financial correlations.
 Despite the debate, it is interesting to see the upward trend of how many companies are referencing NPS at investor meetings.
 While no one has 100% proven that NPS is a driver of revenue, I believe that measuring customer satisfaction is a useful indicator of risk and future behaviors, whether it be cancellations, bad press on social media and review sites, etc. Thus, it is critical that every company, no matter what size or industry, focuses on customer experience metrics.
 I encourage all brands to use Voice of Customer (VOC) insights as it really helps to minimize loss of business, loss of customer trust, etc.

 Should NPS scores be tied to employee bonuses?

 My opinion is Yes.
 It is the only way to make everyone in the company care about customer excellence and OWN it, not just say it.
 I have worked in organizations where CX metrics were tied to leadership objectives and not frontline teams.
 That approach did not drive a customer-centric culture or employee accountability.
 Detractor scores declined when customer satisfaction goals became a shared objective across EVERY department.
 I have a lot of stories to share about this topic.
 Contact me if you want more information and mentorship.

-*All opinions expressed are the authors’ alone and do not reflect opinions of or imply the endorsement of employers or other organizations.
+*All opinions expressed are Stacy’s alone and do not reflect opinions of or imply the endorsement of employers or other organizations.